Showing posts with label solitude as communal. Show all posts

 One of the ways this is clearest is the way these Sisters are affected by the increasing diminishment of their congregations or provinces.
 I cannot even imagine the pain involved in watching one's Sisters die in increasing numbers as the median age of the community rises.
 I cannot imagine the courage and love it takes to entrust this process entirely to God, to see that God will bring good from it, to work with God in ways which assure good will come of it and in ways which assure the charism of a community continues on once one --- and even the community itself --- are gone.
 And yet, I see this courage and love, this faithfulness to the truth that God Alone is Enough in the lives and witness of these two "elders" in my own life.
 And now, with shelter in place and this pandemic, we each live this truth in new and demanding ways and as we do in other times. we do so for the sake of our Sisters/Brothers in religion and our sisters and brothers in Christ.
 I mention all of this to underscore the nature, breadth, and depth, of the wisdom these women bring to my life.

 I live as a hermit.
 My co-delegates assist me in that.
 I cannot travel to find desert Fathers and Mothers who can speak a Word to me.
 I cannot travel the lengths and breadths even of Lafayette or the state of California, for instance, to find another monk or nun who can serve me in this way as one might have done (or still do) on Mt Athos.
 Neither can I get an appointment with my bishop as easily as that -- though yes, of course, if I need one, he is accessible to me.
 Even so, he is a supervisor and not, in my own life, a spiritual Father (or Mother!) in the sense I am using the terms here; instead, my delegates serve him and the diocese for this specific purpose.
-The bottom line is that through the history of eremitical life hermits have been dependent on elders.
+The bottom line is that throughout the history of eremitical life, hermits have been dependent on elders.
 Even more fundamentally, we are each members of the body of Christ, and none of us can live as though we are unimportant or can exist in isolation from one another.
 Being members of Christ's Body in this way always witnesses to the fact that only God is sufficient for us because we could not come together as we do unless drawn by the grace of God.

 Hermits will always walk the line where community and solitude are inseparably linked.
 Cenobites find they cannot live community without significant measures of solitude, hermits find that they cannot live eremitical solitude, much less reach the silence of solitude which is the goal and charism of their lives, without significant assistance of elders who also witness in their own way to the fact that God alone is enough for us.
 I think of the Trappistines who understand that their own lives are not a balance of solitude and community but entirely one of either/both at the same time --- entirely one of solitude in community and entirely one of community in solitude --- though not eremitical solitude.
 There is a wisdom in this perspective that one only gains in living the life.
 Similarly, I think of the Camaldolese who speak of "Living alone together" and capture the same fundamental dynamic but expressed differently in terms of a laura of hermit-monks or semi-eremitical community.